pulumi/pulumi-terraform-bridge/pkg/tf2pulumi/convert/testdata/schemas/README.md

-These files are auto-generated and checked via the tfgen/Test_GenerateTestDataSchemas test.
+Most of these files are auto-generated and checked via the tfgen/Test_GenerateTestDataSchemas test.
+The only one not auto-generated from the mappings is std.json which is pulled directly from the pulumi-std provider.
-DO NOT EDIT BY HAND!
+DO NOT EDIT THESE FILES BY HAND!